Fighting Against False Imprisonment Charges

 If the victim was over the age of 65 or was a dependent adult at the time of the false imprisonment, then you will face enhanced penalties that include up to 4 years in prison for your crimes.

 There are several defenses your San Jose criminal defense attorney can employ to have your false imprisonment charges reduced or even dismissed all together.
 If you detained or restrained another individual in self-defense, the victim actually consented to the confinement, or you were a victim of a false accusation, then your attorney may be able to have the false imprisonment charges dismissed.
 An experienced and skilled San Jose criminal defense attorney will investigate every angle of your case to determine the best legal defense to these serious criminal charges.

 San Jose False Imprisonment Defense Lawyers

-At Ahmed & Sukaram, our San Jose criminal defense lawyers know that innocent men and women are charged with false imprisonment every year.
+At Ahmed & Sukaram, Attorneys at Law, our San Jose criminal defense lawyers know that innocent men and women are charged with false imprisonment every year.
 Unfortunately, without aggressive legal representation, these innocent men and women could face years behind bars.
 If you are charged with false imprisonment in San Francisco, San Jose, Palo Alto, or anywhere in the State of California, contact the dynamic legal team of Ahmed & Sukaram immediately.
 We are ready to fight to protect your rights and secure your freedom.